 “…all I know is this: When I was squatting heavy for multiple sets of 5, there were times when the DOMS was ridiculous.
 A good epsom salt bath a night or two after the workout always seemed to expedite recovery and get me ready for my next training session.” – Mike Robertson

 Sauna helps detoxify, improves circulation (which could help recovery by itself), helps reduce muscle soreness and relax the muscles.
 Sauna temperature of just under 200 degrees F is what is generally recommended.
 Most saunas will have a temperature control and thermometer.
 10-15 minutes, 1-2 times per week, should be done 3-6 hours after the workout, if possible, never directly after a workout!
 Studies suggest that 15 minutes in a sauna provides physiological effects that would take 2 hours of rest to achieve.
 If an athlete can recover from a bout of training more rapidly, he or she can adapt more often within the same period than those who do not utilize such means.
 Saunas stimulate the release of growth hormone.
 Direct heat for 8-10 minutes relaxes muscles and improves local and general blood flow.
 Saunas reduce the likelihood of neurotic reactions, improve sleep, and normalize metabolic processes.
 This promotes the excretion of toxins (cadmium, lead, zinc, nickel, sodium, sulfuric acid, and cholesterol) through perspiration via the vasodilatation of sweat glands.
 If the toxins are not eliminated, fatigue lingers and affects CNS stimulation.
-Heat does not reduce DOMS (J Strength Cond Res, Feb 2004;18(1):155–61).
+Heat does not reduce DOMS (J Strength Cond Res, Feb 2004;18(1):155–61), but given on the day before exercise reduced muscle pain (Eur J Appl Physiol, Jan, 2007;99(2):183-92).
 Saunas also encourage the body to go into a parasympathetic state which allows us to de-stress, rest, and heal.
 Saunas have been shown to help lower stress hormones like cortisol.
 There are studies which suggest that sauna sessions can increase endurance performance by as much as 19%.
 Saunas have also been known to increase levels of Human Growth Hormone.
 Finnish researchers have come to the conclusion that using a sauna can improve the amount of human growth hormone (HGH) produced by the body.
 Human growth hormone is extremely important in not only muscular growth but also recovery; it also helps promote protein synthesis.
-Ok, it would be stupid to say that sauna is a super tool for fast recovery, but maybe it’s going to help you because there is a few factors that can contribute faster recovery.
+Ok, it would be stupid to say that sauna is a super tool for fast recovery, but maybe it’s going to help you because there are a few factors that can contribute faster recovery.
 Try it out!

 Although scientific research hasn’t confirmed that sitting in a sauna contributes faster muscle recovery, the dry, heated spaces can relax and rejuvenate you.